 The Nuremberg Trials Memorium is open for your visit.
-Please find all information regarding your visit, mask and COVID-certification requirements as well as contact tracking here
+Please find all information regarding your visit, mask and COVID-certification requirements here

 Information about your visit